scp-079/scp-079-captcha/README.md

 # SCP-079-CAPTCHA

-This bot is used to provide challenges for new joined members.
+This bot is used to provide challenges for newly joined members.

 ## How to use